VeldaAi/ComplyZero/README.md

   tool you use

 ### When it IS worth it
-The day a serious enterprise/healthcare customer (think Podo360, MedBill, WoundAI deals) asks for a **BAA + SOC 2/HIPAA posture** — then it unblocks revenue and pays for itself.
+The day a serious enterprise/healthcare customer.

 ---